Updated: 17-02-2026 at 3:30 PM

 One such heartbreaking incident happened on August 9th, 2024, sending a wave of protest throughout the nation, with thousands of women participating in “Reclaim The Night” marches.
 This piece aims to make people aware of the horrific and vile truth of the status of women’s safety in India.

 Women Helpline Scheme: The government of India has taken a step in the very same direction by increasing a security layer in the lives of women by launching the Women Helpline Scheme managed by the Ministry of Women and Child Development.
-The govt scheme is a part of a broader initiative of the National Mission for Empowerment of Women which is aimed to ensure that women feel protected no matter what time of the day or location it might be by introducing access to support and emergency services 24/7.
+The govt scheme is a part of a broader initiative of the National Mission for Empowerment of Women, which is aimed at ensuring that women feel protected no matter what time of the day or location it might be by introducing access to support and emergency services 24/7.
 Women can get the benefits under this government scheme at the tap of a button by calling the Women’s Safety toll-free number 181.

 Working Hostel Women Scheme: Through this initiative, the government aims to promote safe and reliable stay options and provide daycare facilities for female employees who stay away from home.
 The Working Hostel Women Scheme was launched in 1972 but has evolved with multiple reforms.